 The best presentations give those in attendance actionable take aways and ideas to use.
 They often foster meaningful exchange.
 Editorial innovation is important, but so is the sustainability of news and information.

 If you are going to present, be sure to bring a flash drive of your presentation, and back it up on Google Docs to be safe.
 Then assume there will be a nuclear apocalypse and know how to wow us even if we’re stunk in a bunker with no electricity.

 Doors will open at 9 a.m. and there will be hour to grab some coffee and meet your new best friends.
 There will be a blank presentation board and a stack of post-it notes.
 Write down your topic and post it in the time slot of your choice.
 Be sure to get there early to get the time slot you want.

 At 10 a.m. presentations will begin in Annenberg Hall.
 Each classroom has a projector and computer, some have more than a dozen machines.
 The presentations will continue until 12 p.m. when we will break for lunch.
-In 2012, we held a group session during lunch.
+In 2012, we started the tradition of holding a lunchtime keynote.

 To get a feel for the schedule, check out the details of the 2012 event.

 Who is coming?

 In past years, BCNI Philly saw attendees from all corners of countries and in numerous professions.